charlesreid1/github-heroku-attack-rabbits/docs/index.md

 ## What's this business all about, then?

-This repository helps you protect your secret pages by (deep breath):
+This repository helps you put access control into place to protect your secret pages by (deep breath):

 hosting your secret page of static and/or dynamic content by using a free Heroku app running a Python Flask server that uses Flask-Dance to authenticate visitors